WINNIPEG, Manitoba n/a

 Profession(s)Lawyer, Mediator, Other

 Professional ActivitiesAnu is actively involved internationally, nationally and in Manitoba in promoting conflict resolution and Collaborative Practice.
-She is a frequent writer and speaker on conflict resolution and collaborative law.
+She has been a frequent writer and speaker on conflict resolution and collaborative law.
 She has written about Conflict and Collaboration for the professional journal of the Manitoba Bar Association and received an award for her contributions.
 She has also been a writer for the professional journal of the International Association of Collaborative Professionals.
-She is a member of the Collaborative Law Committee of the Canadian Bar Association and of the Standards and Governance Committee of the Canadian Collaborative Caucus.
-Anu provides extensive service to the legal profession.
+She was a founding member of the Collaborative Law Committee of the Canadian Bar Association, Collaborative Practice Manitoba and Collaborative Professionals of Canada.
+Anu has served on the boards of Collaborative Practice Manitoba and Collaborative Professionals of Canada.
+She currently serves on the professional development committee of the Collaborative Professionals of Canada.
+Anu has provided extensive service to the legal profession.
 Noteworthy among her many contributions is the fact that she has served as Chair of both the Manitoba and the Canadian Bar Associations’ Family Law and Alternate Dispute Resolution sections.
-Anu has also served as an investigator and member of the competence, complaints investigation, and disciplinary committees of The Law Society of Manitoba.
-Anu has taught collaborative law and conflict resolution for collaborative organizations, negotiation and interviewing skills for CPLED (the bar admissions program) for the Law Society of Manitoba, conflict resolution for Mediation Services in Winnipeg, and ethics for the Faculty of Law, University of Manitoba.
+Anu has also served as a bencher, a complaints investigator and member of the wellness, equity, competence, complaints investigation, and disciplinary committees of The Law Society of Manitoba.
+Anu has taught collaborative law and conflict resolution for collaborative organizations, negotiation and interviewing skills for the bar admissions program for the Law Society of Manitoba, conflict resolution for Mediation Services in Winnipeg, and professional responsibility for the Faculty of Law, University of Manitoba.
 Anu has volunteered on the boards and committees of many charitable organizations including United Way of Winnipeg, Family Mediation Manitoba, and LEAF (Legal Education and Action Fund).

 1977-80 University of Manitoba, B.Sc.